Course Overview

 Course Objectives

-- Students will exhibit an understanding of essential management ideas and techniques
+- Exhibiting understanding of essential management ideas and techniques with emphasis on contracts and acquisition

-- Demonstrated ability to use critical-thinking abilities to examine business challenges, with an emphasis on contract management and acquisition
+- Demonstrating ability to use critical thinking to examine business challenges focusing on contract management and acquisition

-- Knowledge, awareness, and respect for ethical norms, as well as the importance of cultural, sociological, and human diversity in the global economy as it applies to business and the practise of acquisition and contract management
+- Building knowledge, awareness and respect for ethical norms and the importance of cultural, sociological and human diversity in the global economy as it applies to acquisition and contract management

-- Students will exhibit knowledge and awareness of the global economy and diversity in business
+- Exhibiting knowledge and awareness of the global economy and diversity in business

-- Participants will use their theoretical understanding in real-world circumstances
+- Using theoretical understanding in real world circumstances

 Training Methodology